Will MARSBalloon launch in 2022 despite COVID-19?

 We are doing this to show how fun and diverse careers in space engineering and science (and other STEM subjects) can be to meet the government’s goal of quadrupling the size of the UK Space industry by 2030.
-This means we are going to need 70,000 new space engineers, operators and scientists in the next 10+ years to continue the vital work that Space and satellites do for our world1
+This means we are going to need 70,000 new space engineers, operators and scientists in the next 10+ years to continue the vital work that Space and satellites do for our world1.

 What happens if you lose the balloon?

 High altitude ballooning, like spaceflight, will always have an element of risk and it is possible that we will not be able to recover the balloon and/or all of the experiments.
 Therefore we can offer no compensation for the loss of any experiment.
-The launch team has previously launched six balloons of this type and all have been recovered (although one did take several months to find), we have built upon this experience and now have a tracking system which can find the balloon’s landing site in three independent ways that we are confident will give a very high chance of recovery.
+The launch team has previously launched eight balloons of this type and all have been recovered (although one did take several months to find), we have built upon this experience and now have a tracking system which can find the balloon’s landing site in three independent ways that we are confident will give a very high chance of recovery.

 Will the experiments actually go into space?

-No, they will travel to 30km altitude and the official definition of border between Earth’s atmosphere and Space is 100km.
+No, they will travel to 30km altitude and the most common definition of the border between Earth’s atmosphere and Space is 100km.
 However 30km is still extremely high; the peak of Everest is nearly 9km and even Concorde could only reach a maximum of 18km.
 Whilst it isn’t Space, 30km is important because the average temperatures of -50°C, pressures of 10mBar (1/100th of Earth’s sea level) and increased radiation are almost identical to the surface of Mars; making it an ideal testing ground for the technology needed for future Mars exploration.